front-end-intermediate/5-express/readme.md

   .catch(err => console.log(err));
 ```

-Note that, like `fetch()` the connect method returns a promise which we are using to log to the console (the terminal here) and show any errors.
+Note that, like `fetch()` Mongoose's connect method returns a promise which we are using to log to the console (the terminal) and show any errors.

 ### Mongoose Schema

-Mongoose uses [schemas](https://mongoosejs.com/docs/guide.html#definition) to define your data and provides methods to add, remove, delete and etc.
+Mongoose uses [schemas](https://mongoosejs.com/docs/guide.html#definition) to define data and provides methods to add, remove, delete and more.

 Create an instance of a Mongoose schema, RecipeSchema:

 Add to `server.js`:

 ```js
 const RecipeSchema = new mongoose.Schema({
   title: String,